Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 But still, even with so much sweetness on this day now, there’s still some sorrow present, some trigger still lingers.

-Again, I’ve worked my butt off in therapy over the past few decades to give precisely this to her – a functional healthy childhood with stable, loving, devoted parents – and while I’m thrilled and so proud of what I’m able to give her, I still find myself jealous sometimes.
+Again, I’ve worked my butt off in therapy over the past few decades to give precisely this to her.
+A functional healthy childhood with stable, loving, devoted parents.
+And while I’m thrilled and so proud of what I’m able to give her, I still find myself jealous sometimes.

-Having worked with hundreds of therapy clients over the last decade, I know that many others (especially those who come from relational trauma backgrounds) feel this way, too, but nearly all of them – all of us – feel like they can’t admit it.
+Having worked with hundreds of therapy clients over the last decade, I know that many others (especially those who come from relational trauma backgrounds) feel this way, too.
+But nearly all of them – all of us – feel like they can’t admit it.

-So today’s essay is dedicated to unpacking this “taboo” topic – feeling jealous of your child even while you love them and as you work so hard to give them everything you didn’t have.
+So today’s essay is dedicated to unpacking this “taboo” topic.
+Feeling jealous of your child.
+Even while you love them and as you work so hard to give them everything you didn’t have.

 Why do I feel jealous of my child?